Token

 3) Withdraw: unlock FT (PUT invalidated; backing buys & burns)

-If you prefer to hold or use FT without the PUT, Withdraw your FT out of the Option.
-This invalidates the PUT on that portion, and the backing that had reserved your redemption is released and used by the protocol to buy FT on the open market and burn it.
+If you prefer to hold or use FT without the PUT, withdraw your FT from the Option.
+This invalidates the PUT on that portion, and the backing that had been reserved for your redemption is released and used by the protocol to buy FT on the open market and burn it.
 What you do with your now‑unencumbered FT (hold, trade, transfer) is up to you.

-Only primary FT allocated via the Private and Public Capital Allocation carries the Perpetual PUT Option.
-Secondary‑market buyers do not receive a PUT.
+Note: Only primary FT allocated via the Private and Public Capital Allocation carries the Perpetual PUT Option.

 Where FT's value comes from (and where dollars go)